wlyh514/simple_http_server/report.md

 I worked on creating helper functions for compressing and decompressing headers using the HPACK algorithm, along with the relevant unit tests.
 I also contributed in our attemp to integrate TLS by creating a server certificate configuration and allowing the server to detect and respond to a client TLS handshake.

+### Ali Abdoli
+I worked on creating a simpler API for interacting with the response object.
+Allowing reponse.set similar to the node express implementation.

 ## How to Run and Test the Project

 ## Implementation Details